willisbridges/willisbridges/README.md

 - 👋 Hi, I’m @willisbridges
-- 👀 I’m interested in Data Analytics and Data Science!
+- 👀 I’m interested in Data science, but I'm growing more interested in computer science and Software Engineering
-- 🌱 I’m currently learning Python for Data Analysis.
-I've almost completed the IBM Data Analytics professional certificate from CourseEra!
+- 🌱 I’m currently a student in BloomTechs Data Science course.
 - 💞️ I’m looking to collaborate on Data projects revolving around optimizing customer experiences in any industry.
 - 📫 How to reach me: Shoot me an email at willisdbridges@gmail.com.
 I'd love to set up some informational interviews with anyone looking for collaboration or interested in mentoring a budding Data professional.